mikeshultz/solidbyte/docs/structure.md

 # Project Structure

 The project directory structure pretty straight forward.
-Most of this will be created by `sb ini` with a simple template.
+Most of this will be created by `sb init` with a simple template.
 This example is what is created by the `erc20` template:

     project_directory/
         |- build/  # Files created by the compilers, including contract ABIs and their compiled bytecode.